-The school is considered generally a low risk environment and staffing levels are set with this in mind.
-Risks are higher in certain areas (e.g. Science, Art and Physical Education) and representatives in these areas will always be trained.
-Pediatric First-aid training is provided where appropriate and risk assessments for school trips will consider First-aid provision.
+The Schools are considered generally a low risk environment and staffing levels are set with this in mind.
+Risks are higher in certain areas (e.g. Science, Art, and Physical Education) and representatives in these areas will always be trained.
+Paediatric First-aid training is provided where appropriate and risk assessments for school trips will consider First Aid provision.